-Having a secure access to control and monitor NSFs is crucial for hosted security service.
-The new NSF security controller introduces a new attack surface.
-It needs to be resilient to attack and recovery from attack needs to be quick and trivial (thus making attacking it 'uninteresting').
-Therefore, proper secure communication channels have to be carefully specified for carrying the controlling and monitoring information between the NSFs and their management entity (or entities).
+Having a secure access to control and monitor NSFs is crucial for hosted security services.
+An I2NSF security controller raises new security threats.
+It needs to be resilient to attacks and quickly recover from attacks.
+Therefore, proper secure communication channels have to be carefully specified for carrying controlling and monitoring traffic between the NSFs and their management entity (or entities).